 Throughout history, humans have been drawn to the river network across Tendring.
 Some of the evidence for the earliest pre-historic activity in the area has been found within the sediments of ancient river systems and the seafront.
 Perhaps most notably this includes the oldest wooden artefact ever recovered from Britain, found in Clacton, a wooden spear point which is over 400,000 years old.
-Objects, such as this, provide evidence about the inhabitants of Tendring and how they used the land for hunting and farming, as well as the growth of industry, such as flintworking in Clacton, some 300,000 years ago.
+Finds from Clacton at this time have also given the name 'Clactonian' to a distinctive style of Palaeolithic flintworking.
+Objects such as these provide evidence about the inhabitants of Tendring and how they lived some 300,000 years ago.